vezaynk/rfcs/0000-use-key.md

 # Unresolved questions

-- Is this possible to implement within the reconcilation algorithm?
+- Is this possible to implement within the reconciliation algorithm?
 - In what cases might this be a breaking change?
 - Are there any cases where not calling `useKey` at the top level of the component would be appropriate?
+- Should `useKey` be preferred to the `key` prop in all cases, or are there scenarios where the `key` prop is still the better option?